SRON-Earth/Balsa/README.md

 This command creates "fruit-model.balsa" from "fruit-points.balsa" and "fruit-labels.balsa".
 Various parameters of the training process can be controlled to make trade-offs between the disk usage of the generated model files, the processor/multi-core utilization, wall-clock time, predictive performance, etc.

 Running `balsa_train` without any arguments displays the full range of options.
 By default, balsa\_train creates a forest of 150 trees of unlimited depth, using one thread/core for training.
 This is fine for initial experimentation on small test sets, but it is almost never the best option for real applications.
 In order to get the best results, both in terms of runtime/speed and in terms of classification power, you will need to tune the parameters of balsa_train.
-The chapters [Optimizing Resource Usage](#optimizingresourceusage) and [Optimizing Model Performance] (#optimizingmodelperformance) cover the tuning process in detail.
+The chapters [Optimizing Resource Usage](#optimizingresourceusage) and [Optimizing Model Performance](#optimizingmodelperformance) cover the tuning process in detail.

 <a name="balsaclassify"></a>
 ### Classification on the Command Line [(top)](#tableofcontents)